Balli Kombëtar: Aftermath

 After World War II ended, the Balli Kombëtar were defeated by Yugoslav and Albanian communists.
 The Ballists were so thoroughly discredited by their collaboration with the Nazis that there was no chance of them having a role in postwar Albania, though it took until 1945 to finish them off.
 Ironically, the Ballists' decision to work with the Nazis brought about the one thing they had sought to prevent – a Communist-dominated government.
 Balli Kombëtar fighters fled the Balkans to Austria, the United States, Australia, Switzerland and South America.
 The Ballists who did not escape were executed.
 An organization was set up in exile.

 Many Ballists that managed to escape Albania subsequently set up the CIA backed Free Albania Committee, aimed at organising the Albanian diaspora to overthrow Enver Hoxha's Communist regime in Albania.
 Starting in 1949 British and American trained Albanian fighters (consisting of men from Balli Kombëtar and the monarchist movement, known as Legaliteti) were parachuted into Albania with the aim of organizing a popular revolt against Hoxha, marking the start of the Albanian Subversion.
 The operation failed, thanks in no small part to infamous double agent Kim Philby, who leaked crucial details of the plan to the communist authorities who were consequently able to intercept many of the fighters upon arrival.
 The subversion cost the lives of at least 300 men and for a long time was one of the most carefully concealed secrets of the Cold War.

 In 1950, the Balli Kombëtar (in-exile) was divided into two wings, one Agrarian headed by Abas Ermenji, and one headed by Ali Këlcyra.

 Legacy

 Tetovo was once the largest Balli Kombëtar base in Albania and still has strong ties with the name.
 The Tetovo-based football club KF Shkendija has a large support firm called the Ballistët.
 They are known in the media in North Macedonia for their use of hardline nationalistic rhetorics in football matches.
 The most notable Ballist leader in Macedonia was Xhem Hasa from Gostivar.
 A statue of him has been erected in Simnica, just south of Gostivar, by local Albanians.

-Prof. Asc.
-Dr. Enver Bytyci states that the reason for Albanians joining the Axis powers was not for racist and fascist ideology but rather to escape the brutality of the previous decades of Serbian rule.